roytang/blog/content/post/2006/01/how-to-organize-a-cluttered-mind.md

 check it for me.

-"I mean, you can manage the load now, but if your company ever expands&#8230;"
+"I mean, you can manage the load now, but if your company ever expands... "

 Note that I never said I was the only one doing this. 😀 In fact, I think the